AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/overview.md

 >
 > **New to AEM 6.5?** Check out the [following guide to setting up a local development environment](https://experienceleague.adobe.com/docs/experience-manager-learn/foundation/development/set-up-a-local-aem-development-environment.html).

-## Github {#github}
+## GitHub {#github}

-All of the code for the project can be found on Github in the AEM Guide repo:
+The code from this tutorial can be found on GitHub in the AEM Guide repo:

 **[GitHub: WKND Sites Project](https://github.com/adobe/aem-guides-wknd)**